I did spend three minutes trying to think of a more clever title but I just couldn’t come up with one. I’m open to suggestions. Also, long post ahead.

 Here’s another angle:

 Instead, he recommended trimming the Big Tree (the one noted with a heart in the above picture) or officially known as a honey locust.
 I thought it was gorgeous with its fancy lime green leaves but it really isn’t the greatest tree to have since grows so fast and can die early.
-There were a few dead branches and some overhanging a crab apple so Erik’s guys took care of it.
+There were a few dead branches overhanging the smaller crab apple tree so Erik’s guys fixed it right up.

 A couple big changes happened here as well.
 Do you remember the right side (next to the wasteland)?
 Here’s a picture to help you recall.